puddlejumper26/hotel-store/README.md

 <h1 align="center">Hotel Restaurant SIM</h1>

 # 1.0 Desc
-This is the Simulation of a hotel restaurant.
+- This is the Simulation of a hotel restaurant.
-There is also a simplified edition with VUE, please click [here](https://github.com/puddlejumper26/vue-demo/tree/master#vue-demo)
+- There is also a simplified edition with VUE, please click [here](https://github.com/puddlejumper26/vue-demo/tree/master#vue-demo)
+- The functions are not complete due to authentication, but the codes for the functions should be complete.
+Please check the following content and also code in the components.

 ## 1.1 How to run this APP
 - `npm run json`